woocommerce/woocommerce/readme.txt

 == Changelog ==

+= 2.6.7 - x =
+* Fix - Use FLOOR and CEIL to get price filter values.
+Fixes the issue where max price is capped at 99.

 = 2.6.6 - 20/10/16 =
 * Fix - Conflict with Local Pickup Plus extension due to 2.7.x code in has_shipping_method().
 * Fix - Shipping method display order on frontend.